frctl/fractal.build/docs/guide/06-core-concepts/04-context-data.md

  ## Dynamic data

  Fractal provides the option {{ link('@configuration-files#javascript-module-format', 'to use CommonJS-style modules') }} to define configuration data for components and documentation pages.
-Whilst slightly more complex than using JSON or YAML as a data format, it has the advantage of letting you be able to use the full power of JavaScript to generate context data for your components.
+Whilst slightly more complex than using JSON or YAML as a data format, it has the advantage of allowing you to use the full power of JavaScript to generate context data for your components.

- This can be handy if you want to provide data to your components from an API, or to use a library such as [Faker](https://github.com/marak/Faker.js) to generate placeholder data for your components.
+ This can be handy if you want to provide data to your components from an API, or use a library such as [Faker](https://github.com/marak/Faker.js) to generate placeholder data for your components.

  You can use any NodeJS functionality or NPM modules you like in your configuration data files, so the possibilities for generating dynamic data are effectively endless!